aman-cc/AlectioExamples/image_classification/fashion-mnist-and-mnist/README.md

 We will use the inferred output to estimate which of those unlabeled data will be most valuable to your model.

-Refer to main [AlectioSDK ReadMe](../../README.md) for general information regarding the arguments of this process.

 #### Return of the Infer Process
 The return of the infer process is a dictionary
 ```python